maryilewis/machikoro/README.md

 # machikoro
 Online version of the board game.
 First attempt at node.js and socket.io.
 First program primarily in Javascript.
 Not quite finished and needs polishing.

-Instructions to install:
+## Instructions to install:
 1. Install Node.js.
 Available here: https://nodejs.org/en/download/
 2. Download this project to your computer
-3. Navigate to the machikoro folder you just downloaded via the command line, and enter "npm install" Instructions to run:
+3. Navigate to the machikoro folder you just downloaded via the command line, and enter "npm install"

+## Instructions to run:
 1. On the command line in the machikoro folder enter "run index.js".
 It should say "listening on *:3000"
 2. Visit http://127.0.0.1:3000/ and it should be running!
 3. If you add multiple people before hitting "start game" they'll be put in the same game room.

+## To Do

 The back end is only missing a couple of things for it to be functional: Business Center and TV station handling, namely.
 The front end is a right mess, HTML-wise, but it's nearly functional as well.